VR technology: A new future for our online meetings?

 VR meetings: hardware must be more established for success

 So in the future, we can look forward to the different worlds and meeting rooms that we can join with our team via VR technology.
 Because at some point, we will no longer ask ourselves whether we are holding a VR meeting, but what design the respective meeting room we use should have.
-From a futuristic spaceship design to a loft office to a meeting room with a casual beach look – the possibilities will be many.
+From a futuristic spaceship design to a loft office to a meeting room with a casual beach look - the possibilities will be endless.

 Video: Will VR technology change our meeting culture?